iomicroservices/baselink-nuxt/content/services/tradespeople/painter-decorator/interior-painting.md

 We work on residential and commercial properties of all sizes, including houses, flats, offices, shops and annexes.
 Your painter will protect your furniture and floors, prepare all surfaces properly, and apply high-quality paint with care.

 #description
 From filling cracks and sanding to priming and topcoating, we handle every step.
-Whether it’s a bold feature wall or a full ceiling-to-skirting refresh, we ensure even coverage and durable results.
+Whether it's a bold feature wall or a full ceiling-to-skirting refresh, we ensure even coverage and durable results.

 #description
 You can provide your own paint or let us recommend the best brand and finish for your needs.
-We’ll also help with colour matching or finish selection if you're undecided.
+We'll also help with colour matching or finish selection if you're undecided.

 #description
-We use the right tools for each job — whether it’s brushes, rollers or spray applications — to get clean edges and consistent textures across every surface.
+We use the right tools for each job — whether it's brushes, rollers or spray applications — to get clean edges and consistent textures across every surface.

 #description
 Once complete, we tidy up the area, remove any waste, and leave your home or workspace spotless and ready to enjoy.